Cyphrme/FileVer/README.md

 # FileVer
 -------------------------------------

-FileVer (File Version) provides automatic file versioning and distribution.

-File versioning is essential for browser cache busting.
-FileVer is useful Javascript, HTML, CSS, images, and other assets loaded by the browser.
-FileVer shines when source files refer to versioned files and when file contents are frequently updated and changed.
+FileVer (File Version) automatically versions files for packaging and distribution.
+File versioning is essential for browser cache busting for Javascript, HTML, CSS, images, and other assets loaded by the browser.

-The version string is a digest derived from the content of the file.

-We recommend using this tool in conjunction with [watch][watch].
-Once configured with [watch][watch], a file change will trigger a global update of file versions in source files, making development fast and painless.

-FileVer may be used in pipelines that involves these keywords:
-TypeScript, Sass, Go Templates, handlebars, Javascript minification, HTML minification, and CSS minification.

-# FileVer
 FileVer has two main functions:
  1. (Version) Hash versioned files to generate the file version.
 Placing versioned files, named with the file version, into an output directory.
-    Delete any old versioned file.
+    Delete any old versions of that file.
  2. (Replace) In the output directory (`dist`), update references in source files to versioned files.

-Together they are "VersionReplace".
+We recommend using FileVer in conjunction with [watch][watch] and once configured, a file change will trigger a global update of file versions and references in source files, making development fast and painless.
+Compared to other methods, FileVer shines when source files refer to versioned files and when file contents are frequently updated and changed.

+FileVer may be used in pipelines that involves these keywords:
+TypeScript, Sass, Go Templates, handlebars, Javascript minification, HTML minification, and CSS minification.

 # Version
+The version string is a digest derived from the content of the file.
 The default version is 48 bits, 12 character long (8 characters of base64 URI), with a 1 out of 281 trillion chance for collision.
-(We considered 7 characters, 1 out of 4 trillion chance, but that's 5.25 bytes.
-Better to use a whole byte.)
+(We considered 7 characters, 1 out of 4 trillion chance, but that's 5.25 bytes and it's better to use a whole byte.)

 	app.min.js?fv=4mIbJJPq